 And with more than a third of people likely to continue working from home post-pandemic, you need to be sure remote doesn’t mean your brand becoming more distant.

-So what do you need to know about the changing behaviour of your buyers?
+What do you need to know about the changing behaviour of your buyers?
 Unfortunately, the recent crisis has amplified uncertainty and risk:

 With more perceived risk, buyers are gravitating to brands they trust.

 70% say trusting a brand is more important today than in the past.
-It’s apparently the second most important factor after price (personally, we think it’s the first).
+It’s apparently the second most important factor after price (we think it should always be the first).

 In short, it pays to be the most front-of-mind, helpful and informative brand at every stage in the buying cycle.

-It’s time to tune into new buyer preferences and consumption habits, especially with more people working remotely and spending more of their time on their screens.
+It’s time to tune into buyer’s new preferences and consumption habits, especially with more people working remotely and spending more of their time on screens.

 Content shared on LinkedIn is up 50% year-on-year.
 66% of B2B marketers say it’s the platform that’s generated the best overall results for content marketing.
-However, with 74% of brands admitting they’re posting less on their social accounts, there’s a real opportunity to win share of voice.
+However, with 74% of brands admitting they’re posting less on their social accounts, there now exists a real opportunity to win greater share of voice.

 It also pays to have a visible search presence, given there’s been a 27% increase in B2B brand page views from organic search traffic.

-BTW.
-In case you were wondering, 9am is the most popular open time in the UK (it’s 10am in the US).
+In case you were wondering, 9am is the most popular open time in the UK (in the USA it’s 10am).